Pre-Authorized Tax Payment Plan

 The City of North Bay's Vacancy Rebate Program provides tax rebates for vacancies in buildings in the Commercial and/or Industrial property classes.
 Application forms are available at the Customer Service Centre or on the City’s website.

-Tax Rebates for Eligible Charities
+Tax Rebates For Eligible Charities

 The City of North Bay's Tax Rebate Program for Eligible Charities provides relief of taxes paid on certain property owned or occupied by registered charities.
 Application forms are available at the Customer Service Centre or on the City’s website.

-Name/Mailing Address Changes to Tax Accounts
+Name/Mailing Changes To Tax Accounts

 The City of North Bay does not have the legal authority to amend the assessment roll without authorization from the Municipal Property Assessment Corporation (MPAC).
 Legal documentation for changes/additions/deletions of names must be forwarded to MPAC.